sus111/bookmark-pro/README.md

 - `heroku create` if deploying for first time, create empty app on Heroku
 - `git push heroku master` to update the build from master, or prefix master with another branch name to deploy code from another branch `git push heroku deploy:master`
 - view build logs with `heroku logs --tail`

+## Updates needed
+- Links saved with http:// or https:// prefixes don’t work when you click from list.
+The colon is being stripped out by the browser, so this character needs to be encoded correctly
+- When edit update fails validation, needs to be handled better in the UI
+- Bulk adding urls doesn’t update UI when there are no bookmarks
+- Enable saving after editing link using enter key up down event